asamnt/react-ag-grid/README.md

 # Using ag-Grid with React (Thinkster.io)

-Hi there!
-[JavaScript teacher Sam Julien](http://www.samjulien.com/) here.
-You've reached the repo for all of the demos and sample code in my series of ag-Grid tutorials on [Thinkster.io](https://thinkster.io/).
+This is a react and ag-grid course from [JavaScript teacher Sam Julien](http://www.samjulien.com/).
+You've reached the repo for all of the demos and sample code in the series of ag-Grid tutorials on [Thinkster.io](https://thinkster.io/).

 The repo is organized in order of the tutorials.
-Good luck and feel free to [reach out to me on Twitter](https://twitter.com/samjulien) if you need anything!

 ## Table of Contents